 It could be really cool if we took it easy during this season not overdoing it with gifts and food, but instead focusing on fun, joy and togetherness.
 In December, in big cities and small towns, events calendar is filled to the brim.
 Don’t miss out on the best holiday activities spending too much time shopping in crowded, noisy stores.
 Take advantage of the free concerts, go to a play or see an interesting movie.

-This year, my goal is to fill this festive time with friends, family and fun activities and when I decide to stay at home, I will do what relaxes me most- bake a delicious cake.
+This year, my goal is to fill this festive time with friends, family and fun and when I decide to stay at home, I will do what relaxes me most- bake a delicious cake.
 Baking makes my creative juices going, keeps me in the present moment, focused on the uncomplicated tasks at hand.
 This apple-cranberry cake is my favorite for the fall/winter season.
 I want to share it with you hoping that you will enjoy making it, eating and sharing it with others.

 - 1 cup oat flour